 About the author

-Nahid Siamdoust is a research scholar at New York University's Hagop Kevorkian Center for Near Eastern Studies, and teaches at NYU Steinhardt's Media, Culture, and Communication department.
-She has taught at Oxford University.
-Siamdoust previously worked as a journalist based in Iran and the Middle East for Time Magazine, Der Spiegel, and Al Jazeera English TV.
+Nahid Siamdoust is a Postdoctoral Fellow and Lecturer at Yale University's MacMillan Center for International and Area Studies.
+She has taught at Oxford University and New York University, and previously worked as a journalist based in Iran and the Middle East for Time magazine, Der Spiegel, and Al Jazeera English TV.

 "Nahid Siamdoust's beautiful writing paints a vivid portrait of the struggles over popular music in the Islamic Republic and brings to life some of the most unique and colorful characters in Iranian society today.
 An instant classic that will launch conversations on Iran and contemporary popular music globally."

 —Mark LeVine, author of Heavy Metal Islam

 "Nahid Siamdoust's Soundtrack of the Revolution is a groundbreaking study of a potent cultural register in post-revolutionary Iran.
 For both the casual reader and the aficionado, Siamdoust's pioneering insights are revelatory."

 —Hamid Dabashi, author of Iran: A People Interrupted